-Employees rely on their employers to pay them correctly and on time.
-When that doesn’t happen, it can at the very least cause annoyance.
-But the consequences could go well beyond that, leading to more serious repercussions both for the employees involved and ultimately for your business.
-Here are just five ways that payroll mistakes can end up doing damage.
+Employees rely on their employers to pay them correctly and on time so when that doesn’t happen because of payroll mistakes it can at the very least cause annoyance.
+But the consequences could go well beyond that, leading to more serious repercussions both for the employees involved and for your business too.
+Here are six ways that payroll mistakes can end up causing problems for your company.

-A single instance involving a small amount of money is unlikely to be catastrophic but it’s not exactly going to enhance you as a competent employer in that person’s eyes.
-While there are practical things you can quickly do to sort out the error, it doesn’t look great.
+A single instance involving a small amount of money is unlikely to be catastrophic but it’s not exactly going to enhance your image as a competent employer in the eyes of that particular employee.
+While you might be able to quickly sort out a minor payroll mistake, it still doesn’t look great.

 2. Losing money from an overpayment

 Embarking on rectifying these kinds of overpayments can be daunting and stressful.
-So with all the complexities involved, including possible court action, you might end up deciding against getting the money back off an employee.
+With all the complexities involved, including possible court action, you might end up deciding it’s not worth the time and effort to get the money back off an employee.
 On the positive side, that spares your employee’s feelings and avoids any negativity that could have resulted in that respect.
-But from a financial viewpoint, it can be anything from a small frustrating cost to a damaging hit to your bottom line.
+But from a financial viewpoint, it can be anything from a small frustrating cost to a more damaging hit to your bottom line.

 5. A damaged reputation

 Would you like the reassurance of having access to professionally qualified payroll experts, along with systems that are continually updated for full payroll legislation compliance?
-If so, please get in touch with us for a chat about the payroll outsourcing and software options we can provide you with.
+If so, please get in touch with us for a chat about the payroll outsourcing and software options we can provide.